Continual Learning with Strategic Selection and Forgetting for Network Intrusion Detection: Experiments

 In a continual learning scenario, the IDS starts with a limited number of labeled datasets.
 The rest of the samples are incrementally fed into the system without ground truth labels in a streamlined manner.
 Following the widely used setting, we select 20\% of the data from the original training dataset as the initial labeled dataset, which amounts to 25,194 samples for NSL-KDD and 38,068 samples for UNSW-NB15, for initial training and memory buffer initialization.
 The performance of all methods is evaluated on the test dataset where concept drift occurs.
 All comparative continual learning methods utilizing memory buffers adhere to this fixed memory buffer size for storing data.
 The IDS undergoes updates after every incremental addition of 5,000 samples for NSL-KDD and 20,000 samples for UNSW-NB15.

-We utilize SOTA detection method, AOC-IDS \cite{aoc-ids}, to label samples and detect intrusions.
-This method comprises an Autoencoder (AE) for representation learning, followed by a Gaussian fit process that labels the input without the need for threshold selection.
-For the NSL-KDD dataset, the AE architecture consists of fully connected layers with sizes [121, 64, 32, 64, 121].
-To validate the generalization ability of SSF using a classifier, we employ the same AE from AOC-IDS for the UNSW-NB15 dataset yet with a classifier in the final layer.
-The AE architecture for UNSW-NB15 is [196, 128, 64, 128, 196, 1], with the classifier in the last layer to directly provide labels.
+To validate the method’s universality across different models, we use different models for the NSL-KDD and UNSW-NB15 datasets.
+For NSL-KDD, we use the detection module backbone in the AOC-IDS \cite{aoc-ids}, which consists of an Autoencoder (AE) for representation learning, followed by a Gaussian fit process for labeling the input.
+The AE architecture for NSL-KDD is [121, 64, 32, 64, 121].
+For UNSW-NB15, we employ a simple fully connected neural network with the architecture [196, 128, 64, 128, 196, 1], where the final layer acts as a classifier to output the labels.
 The models are trained using a Stochastic Gradient Descent optimizer with a learning rate of 0.001 and a batch size of 128.
+The training process is optimized using the most popular contrastive loss, InfoNCE \cite{InfoNCE}.
 When no drift is detected, we incorporate regularization-based continual learning, specifically LwF, in our approach.
 To ensure fairness, we applied the same detection models and training processes uniformly across all comparative methods.
 The reported results are the average of five consecutive rounds of experimentation, guaranteeing their reliability.